-Cycle Aware Training for Learner Drivers is a free 3.5 hour course for learner drivers, inspired by and based on Cycling Scotland’s successful Practical Cycle Awareness Training for HGV and LGV drivers.
+Practical Cycle Awareness Training for Learner Drivers is a free 3.5 hour course for learner drivers, inspired by and based on Cycling Scotland’s successful Practical Cycle Awareness Training for HGV and LGV drivers.

-Learner drivers will spend time in the classroom where they will learn about best practices to adopt around vulnerable road users.
-They will then spend time on the bike and step in the shoes of a someone cycling with the guidance of an expert instructor.
+During the training learner drivers spend time in the classroom where they are taught about best practices to adopt around vulnerable road users.
+They also have the opportunity to spend time on the bike and step in the shoes of someone cycling with the guidance of an expert instructor.

 What skills do I need?